riganti/dotvvm-docs/Pages/concepts/viewmodels/filters/action-filters.md

 # Action filters

 In large apps and sites, you need to do apply global actions e.g. for each button click on a specific page, section or even on all pages in the app.

-You might need to do global exception handling and logging, or to switch the culture based on a value from cookies etc
+Additionally, you may want to do global exception handling and logging, or switch the culture based on a value from cookies etc.

-In **DotVVM**, we have a concept of filters for this purpose.
-If you know Action Filters in ASP.NET MVC or ASP.NET Web API, it is the same.
+In **DotVVM**, we have a concept of [filters](overview).
+If you know Action filters in ASP.NET MVC, it is the same thing.

 ## Filter events